Matthew 26:31-46

 Q.1.
 How did Jesus know that all His disciples would fall away?
 What made His instruction fascinating?
 How did His disciples respond?
 Why did Peter come in for special attention? – (Mt.26:31-35)

 In His humanity, Jesus restricted Himself to what was revealed in the Scriptures, and what His Father told Him.
 He knew about His betrayal, suffering, crucifixion, and resurrection, from the Scriptures.
 He knew He would be abandoned by His disciples.
-He told them so, based on the Scriptures (Mt.26:31).
+He told them so, based on the Scriptures (see Mt.26:31).
 However, He was not in despair, and He told them – But after I have been raised, I will go ahead of you to Galilee (Mt.26:32).
 His death would not be the end, or the end of His leadership over His disciples.
 He knew that He would die … and also rise from the dead.
-All the disciples refused to accept that they would abandon Him (Mt.26:35).
+All the disciples refused to accept that they would abandon Him (see Mt.26:35).
 Peter was the most strident in his protest, claiming – even though all may stumble because of You, I will never disown You (Mt.26:33).
-However, he was in for a big fall, as Jesus predicted – before a rooster crows, you will deny Me three times (Mt.26:34).
+However, he was in for a big fall, as Jesus predicted – before a rooster crows, you will deny you know Me three times (Mt.26:34).

 Q.2.
 Why did Jesus go to Gethsemane?
 What did He ask Peter and the sons of Zebedee to do?
 Why?
 What was Christ’s prayer request?
 What can we learn from the prayer of Jesus? – (Mt.26:36-39)